CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 Rouletabille&#39;s unerring perspicacity realizes the absurdity of much of this footprint evidence.
 He remarks on it thus:

 >&quot;I awaited the coming of daylight and then went down to the front of the chateau, and made a detour, examining every trace of footsteps coming towards it or going from it.
 These, however, were so mixed and confusing that I could make nothing of them.
-Here I may make a remark,—I am not accustomed to attach an exaggerated importance to exterior signs left in the track of a crime.
+Here I may make a remark &mdash; I am not accustomed to attach an exaggerated importance to exterior signs left in the track of a crime.

 >&quot;The method which traces the criminal by means of the tracks of his footsteps is altogether primitive.
 So many footprints are identical.
 However, in the disturbed state of my mind, I did go into the deserted court and did look at all the footprints I could find there, seeking for some indication, as a basis for reasoning.